This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Finding Peace Amongst the Chinatown Chaos
+4. Find Peace Amongst the Chinatown Chaos

 A white-robed nun sits outside the wall of a Chinese temple squashed in the small alleyway.
 The tables of the food stall hugging the temple walls are filled, no one noticing the nun nodding with sleep and nearly toppling off her chair.

-An elderly man pushes me “keep walking huh” he rasps rushing to a spare space in the corner behind me hocking up his clogged chest onto the ground.
+An elderly man pushes me “keep walking huh” he rasps rushing to spare space in the corner behind me hocking up his clogged chest onto the ground.
 Spitting, hocking up, and smoking over the bags of food is a common sight and sound.

 I stand on the street taking a photo of an old Chinese building opposite.
 A car waits patiently for me to finish so he can move on.
 There is no honking of the horn, no middle finger or head leaning out the window calling me a nasty name as you would hear within two seconds in Australia.

 People have learned to live with the chaos and to make space for everyone in their lives.
 There is a rhythm of consideration and peace that people in Bangkok gently move through.

 The fullness of the belly soon spews us out into the tail.
 The street is much wider with cars passing by only now and then.
 I relax with a sigh.